 During the pandemic, a lot of our readers wanted our take on apps for doctor consultancies.
 To that end, we have Teladoc, which connects you to a board-certified doctor at any point of the day.
 You can teleconsult or hop on a video call with them 24/7.

 BetterHelp does the same.
-But for mental health issues.
+But for mental health issues (some mental health ideas).
 They allow seamless online consultation with therapists and counselors.

 MDAcne specializes in dermatologists for acne patients.
 Leafly offers medical marijuana for a wide range of conditions.